 The Initiative’s outreach program is focused on making state resources accessible to victims of abuse who are persons with disabilities.
 With this mission in mind, our outreach focuses on victim service organizations, disability organizations, the criminal justice system, and any other miscellaneous groups that work with victims of abuse, persons with disabilities, or both.
 Our trainings are tailored to your organization’s needs and are always designed to be lively and engaging.
 The Initiative’s Outreach Program’s goal is to conduct free community awareness education to ensure that community agencies serving survivors with disabilities are aware of the unique needs of marginalized communities and of their accessibility concerns.
 The goal for this program is to create systemic improvement by removing the stigma of victimization and disability barriers to access service.
 This is a response to the treatment of these survivors.
 The Initiative strives to ensure that their rights are protected and treated with dignity.
 A safety net of collaboration in place with ACRTI values and approach to advocacy within the community will have an immediate impact on the lives of these survivors and their children.

 The Initiative’s Cross-Training provides a brief overview of disability and the importance of understanding intersectionality and ableism as frameworks when serving people with disabilities.
 Our Cross-Training covers our programs, including our Bicultural Advocacy Program and our Rural Advocacy Program, and our services, which aim to overcome barriers to safety, self-sufficiency, justice, and healing.
 Finally, our Cross-Training facilitates an interactive and creative discussion regarding best practices for collaboration and referrals between specific agencies and The Initiative.
+Cross Training is included in all of our other presentations.

 (30 minute dynamic meeting, where we often send our staff to learn about your services as well)

 “Disability and Abuse 101: Overcoming Barriers to Safety” introduces audiences to the essential intersections of abuse and disability.
 People with disabilities experience marginalization due to ableism, a set of beliefs and practices that devalue and discriminate against people with disabilities, and often rests on the assumption that people with disabilities need to be ‘fixed’, in one form or another.
 People with disabilities experience unemployment at disproportionate rates, as well as unequal access to education and affordable housing.
 People with disabilities also experience abuse at disproportionate rates, due to the perceived vulnerability of people with disabilities and less likelihood of being believed when reporting abuse.
 “Disability and Abuse 101: Overcoming Barriers to Safety” focuses on the ways that systemic, interpersonal, and personal prejudice and discrimination increase the vulnerability of people with disabilities to abuse.
 It addresses the complex barriers and accessibility concerns people with disabilities face when requesting services or receiving justice.
-“Disability and Abuse 101: Overcoming Barriers to Safety” hopes to inspire and challenge our communities to better understand the vulnerability of the disability community to collaborate to keep this community safe, make restorative justice, healing, and radical access possible to all.
+“Disability and Abuse 101: Overcoming Barriers to Safety” hopes to inspire and challenge our communities to better understand the vulnerability of the disability community and to collaborate to keep this community safe, and make restorative justice, healing, and radical access possible to all.

 (60-90 minutes of training)